-So the very next chance I got, I concocted a story that I thought would be interesting.
-Unfortunately I made it a little too interesting and found myself getting into a bit of trouble for it.
-It accounted how my family and I climbed Mount Everest, along with our grandfather (despite the grandparents of both my Mother and Father having long ago passed away).
+So, the very next chance I got, I concocted a story that I thought would be interesting.
+Unfortunately, I made it a little too interesting and found myself getting into a bit of trouble for it.
+I accounted how my family and I climbed Mount Everest, along with our grandfather (despite him having passed away long ago).

-The barrage of questions became a little too much to bear and I found myself getting tongue tied trying to explain the route we took, but I could not bring myself to admit I had made it all up.
-The class went for a trip to the local library and on the way I was able to add more details of the climb and how the swings and park did not have any snow on it, and the planting of the family flag on the summit not far from Hillary's flag.
-I also told them I could see our school from there but it looked so tiny.
+The barrage of questions became a little too much to bear and I found myself getting tongue tied trying to explain the route we took, but I could not bring myself to tell the truth.
+The class went for a trip to the local library and on the way, I was able to add more details of the climb and how the swings and park did not have any snow on it, and the planting of the family flag on the summit not far from Hillary's flag.
+I also told them I could see our school from there, but it looked so tiny.
 I told them that I accidently left my camera behind on the summit so I could not show them any photographs of our adventure.

 Finally threatened with the choice of either coming clean or having the teacher ring my parents for confirmation of the climb, I confessed to have made the whole thing up.
 Despite receiving a couple of swats on the palm of my hand with a wooden ruler for telling lies, it was a relief to have such a weight off my shoulders.